mysql/mysql-utilities/docs/man/mysqldbexport.rst

 You must provide login information (e.g., user, host, password, etc. for a user that has the appropriate rights to access all objects in the operation.
-See :ref:`mysqlexport-notes` below for more details.
+See :ref:`mysqldbexport-notes` below for more details.

 OPTIONS
 -------